alejandroliu/ashlib/README.md

   Automatically included by `ashlib`.
 Defines the `include` function.
 * core.sh
   Basic definitions.
+* find_in_path.sh
+  Find if a file exists in a PATH variable.
 * fixattr.sh
   Fix file attributes (ownership and permissions)
 * fixfile.sh